The quick answer is YES. Roof battens no matter how you look at them are a structural element of any roof.

 Hardwood or Timber roof battens are known as the traditional roof batten material.
 They have successfully stood the test of time.

 Timber roof battens can be used for all types of roofing including tile and metal or colorbond.
-However, it is essential that they are correctly engineered and taking wind loading for your specific suburb or town.
+However, it is essential that they are correctly engineered and take wind loading for your specific suburb or town.

 Hardwood roof battens are the preferred choice in areas with higher winds.
 This is because mechanical fasteners can be torn out of softer woods such as pine.